 According to a 2015 U.S. Census Bureau report, only $20.1 billion of the $33.1 billion in child support payments were actually received, which averages $4,300 per recipient annually.
 This figure, although it seems high, shows just how far noncustodial parents still lag in maintaining their court-ordered support.
 Responsibility for financially supporting children falls on both parents and is not optional.

-Emy A. Cordano, the Ogden child support attorney custodial parents turn to when they need to file their case, or enforce orders, understands the importance of financial responsibility and will go to immeasurable lengths to assure clients receive every penny of support they’re are entitled to receive.
+Emy A. Cordano, the Ogden child support attorney custodial parents turn to when they need to file their case or enforce orders, understand the importance of financial responsibility, and will go to immeasurable lengths to assure clients receive every penny of support they’re are entitled to receive.

 Let me stress that once paternity has been established, child support is not optional.
 Noncustodial parents don’t get the decision to pay whatever they want, whenever they want, for as long as they want.
 Paternal parents aren’t given the option to bully you into not filing for benefits.
 In fact, individuals who threaten or coerce you into not filing for child support can be charged with intimidation.

 If you need help establishing paternity, or simply want professional guidance in getting child support started for your child’s benefit, contact me, an experienced Ogden child-support attorney, immediately.